avishaan/codehatcher.github.io/_posts/2015-08-13-meteor-quick-deploy.md

 The beauty of MeteorJS is it is a very quick to develop against, so why shouldn't deployment be super easy as well.
 Some of the current tutorials out there are out of date and don't work properly.
 I have made this tutorial with that in mind to make sure it actually get's you a deployment without error.

 ##### Step 1: Spin up a server
 Get a digital ocean account.
-I used a 512MB Ubuntu 14.04 64bit install with password.
+I used a 512MB Ubuntu 14.04 64bit install with a password.
 (It's better to use PEM but for this example to keep it simple we just will use the password emailed to us)

 ##### Step 2: Install and setup MUP on our local machine.
 While your server is being provisioned install mup globally using `npm install -g mup`.
 Read more about mup here https://github.com/arunoda/meteor-up.
 After that is installed go into your root MeteorJS project directory and type `mup init`.
 You will find a `mup.json` in your project.
 I recommend adding this to your `.gitignore` file as it will contain sensitive information.
 Go ahead and open that file and fill in the fields (it's very well commented).
 Here is an example of what mine looks like.